- JD Power and Associates is an automotive polling company that sells its ratings to the highest bidder.

-This is eerily reminiscent of Gartner’s ombudsman, which Gartner proposes removes the need of Gartner to disclose how much each vendor pays them.
+This is eerily reminiscent of Gartner’s ombudsman, which Gartner proposes removes Gartner’s need to disclose how much each vendor pays them.

 Consumers Digest Editor Rich Dzierwa said the fees don’t influence its picks, and each winner is described in its magazine.
 But its Web site displays only the reviews of cars from auto makers that paid a licensing fee.
 Winners who don’t pay the magazine are listed on the site as winners, but no further information about those models is given. – WSJ

 This statement self falsifies.
-Only paying winners have a full an actual profile.
+Only paying winners to have a full actual profile.
 It should go without saying that no legitimate research would have two ways of presenting the findings.
 That is one way for entities that paid and a second for those that did not pay.
-In the case of Gartner, vendors come in and drop out entirely from Magic Quadrants depending upon the year.
+In Gartner’s case, vendors come in and drop out entirely from Magic Quadrants depending upon the year.
 And it is not as if the vendor stopped doing business.
 This appears to be something similar.
-Some years vendors pay and get profiled and other years they don’t and are excluded.
+Some years vendors pay and get profiled, and other years they don’t and are excluded.

 Being able to exclude vendors is important.
-Without the ability to excluded or reduce the scores of the vendors, both JD Power and Gartner would lose their power over vendors — and realistically, if vendors did not think that they could influence JD Power and Gartner, they would not pay them.
+Without the ability to exclude or reduce the vendors’ scores, both JD Power and Gartner would lose their power over vendors — and realistically, if vendors did not think that they could influence JD Power and Gartner, they would not pay them.

 Not Knowing The Method Used to Develop the Ranking or What Research Is

-It has been the position of Brightwork Research & Analysis for years that the majority of those that are influenced by Gartner never spend the time to investigate how Gartner functions, and also are not familiar with the rules of research.
+It has been Brightwork Research & Analysis’s position for years that most of those that Gartner influences never spend the time investigating how Gartner functions and is not familiar with the rules of research.
 This also applies to those that are impressed with JD Power’s ratings.

-This is illuminated in a similar way about JD Power.
+This is illuminated in a similar way to JD Power.